top of page

 Remember Biff from Back to the Future II?
 He got rich by betting on sports results he already knew.

-Inspired by this, researchers at Elm Wealth tested a similar idea with 118 financially trained participants.
-They gave each person an initial sum of money and let them invest after viewing the next day’s Wall Street Journal front page.
+Inspired by this idea, researchers at Elm Wealth tested a similar concept with 118 financially trained participants.
+They gave each person an initial sum of money and allowed them to invest after viewing the next day’s Wall Street Journal front page.

-Surprisingly poor.
-Despite their supposed advantage, half lost money, and one in six went completely bankrupt.
-On average, participants only managed a meagre 3.2% return.
+The results were surprisingly poor.
+Despite their supposed advantage, half of the participants lost money, and one in six went completely bankrupt.
+On average, participants only managed a meager 3.2% return.

 The key lesson?
 Knowing tomorrow’s news doesn’t automatically translate into financial success.